rickmurdock/notes/Java/JavaAndSpringEncyclopedia.md

 Anonymous Function - a function that has no name (Lambda Expressions in Java).

 Functional Programming - a different style of programming that places higher value on functions.
 A "theme" in Functional Programming is that we want methods to not have any side effects (i.e. make changes to variables or other data).
-Instead of x = x + 5 we would say int x2 = x + 5.
+Instead of `x = x + 5` we would say `int x2 = x + 5`.

 # Examples

 Here are two examples of simple Lambda Expressions to solve a problem we've already seen, FizzBuzz.
 To briefly restate the problem: we are supposed to print the numbers 1-100, but if the number is divisible by three we will instead print "Fizz"; if divisible by 5 "Buzz", and if both "FizzBuzz".
 In the first example, we have defined the Functional Interface DivisibilityCheck.
-We have three implementations, divBy3, divBy5, and divBy15, which are only responsible for checking whether the given number is cleanly divisible.
+We have three implementations, `divBy3`, `divBy5`, and `divBy15`, which are only responsible for checking whether the given number is cleanly divisible.

 1